Mulugeta972/DAB111_Final_Project/README.md

 7. Final polish and documentation After confirming functionality, we updated the README.md to include instructions for setup, running the app, and troubleshooting.
 We also added a section for team members and project notes to highlight our collaborative effort.

+Notes:
+We emphasized clarity and reproducibility throughout the project.

+Documentation was treated as seriously as the code itself, ensuring future users can replicate our work.

+Git was used for version control, with commits kept concise and descriptive to track progress transparently.